+In this section, we prove some preliminary results on type $\DA$ bimodules, and perform some computations on the type $DA$ invariants of arcslides, in preparation for the proof of Theorem \ref{thm:invmappingclass} in Section \ref {sec:relmcg}.

+First, we give an outline for the proof of Theorem \ref{thm:invmappingclass}.
+We want to show that the combinatorial construction of $\hatda(\phi,\bm{\tau})$ does not depend on the choice of factorization of $\phi$ into arcslides $\bm{\tau}$.
 For this purpose, it is necessary to understand relations among arcslides.
 This is studied in detail in \cite{Bene} and \cite{ABP}.
 The notions of pointed matched circles and arcslides correspond to linear chord diagrams and chord slides in these papers.
 We now give a summary of the results.

 Locally, an arcslide can be viewed as one end of the $B$ pair sliding along the $C$ pair:

 In this diagram, the three short segments denote portions of the straight line in the pointed matched circle.
 The upper, stationary arc denotes the $C$ pair; and the lower, moving arc denotes the $B$ pair.